shipwright-io/build/docs/build.md

 ```

 ### Sources

+**Note: This feature has been deprecated, and will be removed in a future release**.

 Sources represent remote artifacts, as in external entities added to the build context before the actual Build starts.
 Therefore, you may employ `.spec.sources` to download artifacts from external repositories.